-Once you reach the underarms, you’ll set the body piece aside while you knit the Sleeves.
+And once you reach the underarms, you’ll set the body piece aside while you knit the Sleeves.
 The Sleeves are worked just as the body is, except that the increases for shaping the sleeve happen only at the beginning and end of a round.

 Starting a New Skein (with spit!)

 Finally — and I'm doing this for every single knitalong in this series — I want to enthusiastically promote the felted join (aka the spit splice) as a method for joining new lengths of yarn.
 If you’re working with any yarn that has a large percentage of non-washable wool, this is an awesome way to avoid weaving in ends and I LOVE IT SO HARD.
 There are instructions in Handsome for working a felted join, but here’s a quick video tutorial from VeryPink Knits, for the visual learners.
 She shows the method I like best, which includes removing half of the plies on each end, so that the joined area isn't any fatter than the rest of the strand.